JuneSYi/CloudPractice/Kubernetes/README.md

 # Kubernetes
 #

+### App Deployment on Kubernetes Cluster
+- What I used:
+    - Kops
+    - containerized apps (vprofile)
+    - Create EBS volume for DB Pod
+    - Label Node with zones names
+    - Write the Kubernetes Defintion files for
+        - Deployment, Service, Secret, Volume
+- Process:
+  1. Setup instructions from 'Setup with Kops' below
+  2. kops create cluster --name=kubekops.jtechdevops.com --state=s3://jytech-kops-state --zones=us-east-1a,us-east-1b --node-count=2 --node-size=t3.small --master-size=t3.medium --dns-zone=kubekops.jtechdevops.com
+  3. kops update cluster --name kubekops.jtechdevops.com --state=s3://jytech-kops-state --yes --admin
+  4. kops validate cluster --state=s3://jytech-kops-state
+  5. Creating an EBS volume
+     1. aws ec2 create-volume --availability-zone=us-east-1a --size=3 --volume-type=gp2
+     2. saved output of volumeId
+     3. To ensure when we run our db pod, it's in the same availability zone.
+We can do that through nodeSelector option in our definition file.
+     4. Creating our own label but if we wanted to see our own - kubectl get nodes --show-labels
+     5. Getting the node names - kubectl get nodes
+     6. checking which region one of the nodes are in - kubectl describe <enterNodeName> | grep us-east
+     7. kubectl label nodes <sameNodeName> zone=<sameRegion>
+     8. label the other node with the other region
+  - Stopping here; continuing learning with CKAD training

+### Setup with Kops
+- kubekops.jtechdevops.com
+- ec2 instance
+    - genereated ssh key, installed awscli, inserted iam key and password into cli, installed kubectl, gave it write privileges, installed kops, gave write privileges, moved both kops and kubectl to /usr/local/bin
+        - moving to /usr/local/bin makes it accessible anywhere to local user
+- iam user
+- s3 - going to store the state of kops. we can run our commands from anywhere as long as we store it in our bucket
+    - jytech-kops-state
+- route53 - added nameserver record from route 53 to domain
+    - registers with domain
+- to check: nslookup -type=ns kubekops.jtechdevops.com
+- Commands:
+    - for configuration for cluster and store in s3 bucket
+        - kops create cluster --name=kubekops.jtechdevops.com --state=s3://jytech-kops-state --zones=us-east-1a,us-east-1b --node-count=2 --node-size=t3.small --master-size=t3.medium --dns-zone=kubekops.jtechdevops.com --node-volume-size=8 --master-volume-size=8
+    - final config portion - key to always add --state and specify s3 bucket
+        - kops update cluster --name kubekops.jtechdevops.com --state=s3://jytech-kops-state --yes --admin
+    - to validate: kops validate cluster --state=s3://jytech-kops-state
+    - to delete: kops delete cluster --name kubekops.jtechdevops.com --state=s3://jytech-kops-state --yes
+    - sudo poweroff

 ### Taints, Tolerations, Jobs, DaemonSet
 - Taints - allow a node to repel a set of pods
 - Tolerations - applied to pods and allow (but do not require) the pods to schedule onto nodes with matching tains